ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 - The library for tracing in Go should be located in the [cloud/tasks](https://github.com/ydb-platform/nbs/tree/main/cloud/tasks) folder.
 - Optionally, you can make this library independent of a specific tracing implementation (opentelemetry in our case).
 However, there is currently no particular need for this.
-- The [interceptor](https://github.com/ydb-platform/nbs/blob/d307bc734c5494c7a686fd9155e352efa1c949ec/cloud/disk_manager/internal/pkg/facade/interceptor.go#L186) is responsible for spans of requests to the gprc facade.
+- The [interceptor](https://github.com/ydb-platform/nbs/blob/d307bc734c5494c7a686fd9155e352efa1c949ec/cloud/disk_manager/internal/pkg/facade/interceptor.go#L186) is responsible for spans of requests to the GRPC facade.
 The [runners](https://github.com/ydb-platform/nbs/blob/d307bc734c5494c7a686fd9155e352efa1c949ec/cloud/tasks/runner.go) are responsible for task spans.
 Corresponding clients are responsible for spans of requests to other systems.
 Task code does not open spans, but it can modify the current span — add attributes and events.
 - The runner that takes a task for execution needs to know the trace context for the span that will be the parent for this task's spans.
 For this purpose, the trace context is persistently stored in the [task metadata](https://github.com/ydb-platform/nbs/blob/d307bc734c5494c7a686fd9155e352efa1c949ec/cloud/tasks/storage/common.go#L226).
 This trace context is determined at the time of the first scheduling of the task and remains unchanged thereafter.
 - It is probably necessary to add a shutdown timeout for tracing.